Russell Van Gelder: Amplified RNA

-Dr. Van Gelder's 1990 PNAS paper is one of his most influential and highly cited contribution to the fields of neuroscience and recombinant DNA technology.
+Van Gelder's 1990 PNAS paper is one of his most influential and highly cited contribution to the fields of neuroscience and recombinant DNA technology.
 Prior to the publication of this paper, the cloning and analysis of low-abundance mRNAs in the brain was exceedingly difficult.
-However, working in Dr. Jack Barchas' lab at Stanford and in collaboration with Drs.
-Mark von Zastrow and James Eberwine, Van Gelder developed a technique called antisense RNA amplification that was able to generate amplified RNA populations from limited amounts of cDNA in order to obtain ample amounts of nucleic acid needed for standard cloning techniques.
+However, working in Jack Barchas' lab at Stanford and in collaboration with Mark von Zastrow and James Eberwine, Van Gelder developed a technique called antisense RNA amplification that was able to generate amplified RNA populations from limited amounts of cDNA in order to obtain ample amounts of nucleic acid needed for standard cloning techniques.
 Eventually, Van Gelder and his coauthors were granted 5 patents for this amplification technique, the most recent in 2006.

 This technique used a synthetic oligonucleotide primer containing a T7 RNA polymerase promoter sequence.
 This was able to generate large quantities (up to 80-fold) of amplified antisense RNA (aRNA) from significantly smaller samples of cDNA.
 This technique has been widely used in many molecular biology labs.
 Since its development, further applications of aRNA amplification have been devised, some of which include protein detection, whole-genome DNA amplification, and DNA microarray.

-Intrinsically Photosensitive Retinal Ganglion Cells
+Intrinsically photosensitive retinal ganglion cells

-In a 2005 Neuron paper, Dr. Van Gelder found that intrinsically photosensitive ganglion cells (ipRGCs), which are responsible for mediating non-visual processes such as entrainment, are the first light-sensitive cells in the retina.
-Using a micro-electrode array in the ipRGCs of murine mice, Dr. Van Gelder found that there are three distinct cell populations in the postnatal day 8 (P8) retina, varying in their speed of onset, offset, and sensitivity.
+In a 2005 Neuron paper, Van Gelder found that intrinsically photosensitive ganglion cells (ipRGCs), which are responsible for mediating non-visual processes such as entrainment, are the first light-sensitive cells in the retina.
+Using a micro-electrode array in the ipRGCs of murine mice, Van Gelder found that there are three distinct cell populations in the postnatal day 8 (P8) retina, varying in their speed of onset, offset, and sensitivity.
 Further investigation found that even the postnatal day 0 retina displayed some intrinsic light response, with increased photosensitivity around day 6.
 These findings suggest that ipRGCs are the first photosensitive cells in the development of the retina.

-Neuropsin-Mediated Photoentrainment
+Neuropsin-mediated photoentrainment

-In a 2015 PNAS paper, Dr. Van Gelder and colleagues (with first author former postdoctoral fellow Ethan Buhr) found that Opsin-5 is sufficient for the entrainment of the molecular circadian clock in the mammalian retina.
+In a 2015 PNAS paper, Van Gelder and colleagues (with first author former postdoctoral fellow Ethan Buhr) found that Opsin-5 is sufficient for the entrainment of the molecular circadian clock in the mammalian retina.
 Entrainment to light in the mammalian retina is independent of the suprachiasmatic nucleus (SCN) and does not require rods, cones, or melanopsin.
-While the short-wavelength sensitive cone pigments OPN1SW and OPN3 are not required for entrainment, Dr. Van Gelder's group found that retinas that lack OPN5, which are expressed in select retinal ganglion cells, are unable to entrain even though these cells still maintain normal visual functions.
-Additionally, Dr. Van Gelder's lab found that OPN5 was sufficient in entraining the circadian rhythms of mice cornea ex-vivo, ascertaining the function of OPN5, which until then was classified as an orphan opsin.
+While the short-wavelength sensitive cone pigments OPN1SW and OPN3 are not required for entrainment, Van Gelder's group found that retinas that lack OPN5, which are expressed in select retinal ganglion cells, are unable to entrain even though these cells still maintain normal visual functions.
+Additionally, Van Gelder's lab found that OPN5 was sufficient in entraining the circadian rhythms of mice cornea ex-vivo, ascertaining the function of OPN5, which until then was classified as an orphan opsin.